microsoft/playwright/docs/src/test-fixtures-js.md

 import { test as base } from '@playwright/test';
 import { TodoPage } from './todo-page';

-// Extend basic test by providing a "table" fixture. const test = base.extend<{ todoPage: TodoPage }>({
+// Extend basic test by providing a "todoPage" fixture. const test = base.extend<{ todoPage: TodoPage }>({
   todoPage: async ({ page }, use) => {
     const todoPage = new TodoPage(page);